Senior Instructor · she/her/hers

 Dovetailing with my responsibility to the faculty, staff, and students of Western is my strong commitment to a safe and healthy Whatcom County for everyone.
 As a Clinical Research Coordinator and Firefighter/EMT with teaching credentials in firefighting and prehospital medicine, I am privileged to contribute to a system whose work has advanced emergency response practices locally and across the US.
 These experiences also inform my teaching through in-class discussions and activities created with applied clinical problems and case studies.
 Most EMS professionals in our community received training from me, and I regularly teach community CPR and First Aid classes.
-I also serve on the leadership and field teams for the county Medical Reserve Corps, currently providing planning and implementation of COVID-19 testing and vaccination clinics.
+I also served on the leadership and field teams for the county Medical Reserve Corps, providing planning and implementation of COVID-19 testing and vaccination clinics during the height of the pandemic.
 I am eternally grateful for the opportunities to share knowledge and expertise that have a direct and tangible impact on the lives of my neighbors.

 I aggressively pursue other passions similarly related to promoting wellness, including service as a doula and a USSF Soccer Referee.
 Inspired further by the natural environment that surrounds us in the PNW, I share cycling, fishing, gardening, and outrigger canoe racing with family and friends, after finishing the “chores” on our hobby farm in Ferndale.